 Since its founding in 1972, RWJF has worked to improve health and healthcare in the United States.
 RWJF supports efforts to build a national Culture of Health rooted in equity that provides every individual with a fair and just opportunity for health and well-being, no matter who they are, where they live, or how much money they have.
 The RWJF Fellowship program is an integral part of achieving that vision.

 Founded in 1970 as the Institute of Medicine (IOM), the National Academy of Medicine (NAM) is one of three academies that make up the National Academies of Sciences, Engineering, and Medicine (the National Academies) in the United States.
 Operating under the 1863 Congressional charter of the National Academy of Sciences, the National Academies are private, nonprofit institutions that work outside of government to provide objective advice on matters of science, technology, and health.

 Established in 1970 under the name Institute of Medicine (IOM), the NAM is an independent organization of eminent professionals from diverse fields including health and medicine; the natural, social, and behavioral sciences; and beyond.
-It serves alongside the National Academy of Sciences and the National Academy of Engineering as adviser to the nation and the international community.
+It serves alongside the National Academy of Sciences and the National Academy of Engineering as an adviser to the nation and the international community.
 Through its domestic and global initiatives, the NAM works to address critical issues in health, medicine, and related policy and inspire positive action across sectors.
 The NAM collaborates closely with its peer academies and other divisions within the National Academies of Sciences, Engineering, and Medicine.
 For more information, visit www.nam.edu.
 Follow the NAM on Twitter at @theNAMedicine or on Facebook at facebook.com/NAMedicine.